 The Superintendent of Schools or designee serves as the Chief Emergency Officer.
-The Superintendent designates the Director of Safety and Security as the district's Chief Emergency Officer who is to coordinate communication between school personnel and law enforcement and first responders, to ensure that school personnel understand the district-wide school safety plan and receive training on the building-level emergency response plan, violence prevention and mental health, and also ensure that the district-wide and building-level plans are completed, reviewed annually, and updated as needed by the designated dates.
-The Chief Emergency Officer ensures that the district-wide plan is coordinated with the building-level plans, and that required evacuation and lock-down drills are conducted in a trauma-informed, and developmentally and age-appropriate manner that does not include props, actors, or simulations or other tactics intended to mimic a school shooting or other act of violence or emergency in all district buildings as required by Education Law section 807.
+The Superintendent designates the Director of Safety and Security as the district's Chief Emergency Officer who is to coordinate communication between school personnel and law enforcement and first responders.
+The chief emergency officer will ensure that all staff understand the district-wide school safety plan and receive annual training on the building-level emergency response plan (including all elements required by state law and regulations), violence prevention and mental health, and will also ensure that district-wide and building-level plans are completed, reviewed annually, and updated as needed by the designated dates.
+The chief emergency officer will ensure that the district-wide plan is coordinated with the building-level plans, and will ensure that required evacuation, emergency dismissal, and lockdown drills are conducted.